“Pizza, pasta and mandolin”: how many times have you heard our beautiful country described? As if Italy is reduced only to this!

 There are some variations of the pitta ‘mpigliata in which there are variations on the dried fruit, on the type of honey used, and some make the dough with cognac instead of using vermouth, in any case, the sweet always maintains its typical shape and it is served with the classic pitta shape (i.e. pizza, flat and round shape).

-In addition to the pitta shape, however, there is the rose (or rosette) shape, the elongated nougat shape and the “cullura” (donut) shape.
+In addition to the pitta shape, however, there are the rose (or rosette) shape, the elongated nougat shape and the “cullura” (donut) shape.

 In San Giovanni in Fiore, a promotional event has been held for some years, which aims to raise the sweet silane to the national interest.